alibaba/app-controller/docs/sphinx_doc/en/source/tutorial/introduction.md

 1. **Communication interface**: Application developers need to achieve a **standard communication interface** with the App-Controller.
-2. **Document**: They also need to provide soe **knowledge** to the App-Controller, including the app's available API documentation and other optional documents.
+2. **Document**: They also need to provide soe **knowledge** to the App-Controller, including the App's available API documentation and other optional documents.

 ### Deploy stage

-After starting App-Controller, the app forwards user input to the App-Controller.
+After starting App-Controller, the App forwards user input to the App-Controller.
 The App-Controller integrates user input and available API information, interacts with the LLM to select the appropriate API to execute, and determine the task status.
-Iteratively, the app executes the selected API and returns the execution result to the App-Controller.
+Iteratively, the App executes the selected API and returns the execution result to the App-Controller.
 The App-Controller continues to interact with the LLM to make the next decision.
 The pipeline is terminated when the task has been completed, or failed, and the result is returned to the user.

-After completing these steps, the app can achieve intelligent interaction with users.
+After completing these steps, the App can achieve intelligent interaction with users.

 [[Return to the top]](#app-controller-en)